-The report relates to a post-race urine sample taken from Tom’s Knight following the gelding’s win in the Bet365 Protest Promise Maiden Plate (1200m) at Kilmore Racecourse on 2 November 2018.
+The post-race urine sample was taken from Tom’s Knight subsequent to the gelding winning the Bet365 Protest Promise Maiden Plate 1200 metres at Kilmore Racecourse on 2 November 2018.